Annual report: Missed Report Penalty

 Failing to submit an annual report within the designated deadline can result in serious legal and financial consequences for a company.
 For example, in Estonia, failing to meet this deadline can lead to penalties, including fines and, in more severe cases, the potential removal of the company from the register.

+Sustainability reporting

+Sustainability reporting has increasingly become an important part of annual reporting both nationally and internationally due to heightened societal and political awareness of issues surrounding pollution and climate change.
+Since the early 2000's, ESG disclosure has increasingly become institutionalized and standardized.
+For example, the European Union requires larger companies to disclose information regarding the societal and environmental impact of their operations.

 History

+Among the first companies reporting on operations and financials was the Dutch East India Company (VOC), seeking to attract new investors.
+Not more than three centuries later, one of the first examples of a more transparent annual report was produced in 1837 by Robert R. Minturn, director of the New York and New Haven Railroad Company, including details about the railroad's financials, operations as well as prospects.

 In 1903, US Steel published an annual report whose financial accuracy was certified by Price, Waterhouse & Co in what is known as the earliest modern corporate annual report.

 'Alternative' annual reports

 Certain groups such as The True Cost Of Chevron Network have released 'alternative' annual reports as a way to highlight ongoing environmental destruction and/or human rights abuses committed by a particular company.